Standard Six: History

-In February of 1910 manufacture of the Standard Six was move to a subsidiary plant in Wabash, Indiana.
+In February of 1910 manufacture of the Standard Six was moved to a subsidiary plant in Wabash, Indiana.
 Financial difficulties were encountered in Indiana, and production was discontinued later in 1910.
 In February 1911 John I. Beggs replaced George Kobush and production was reinstated, but for a short time only.

 St. Louis Car Company left the automotive industry for a decade until they tried again with the Skelton automobile.